istio-ecosystem/istio-operator/ARCHITECTURE.md

 indexed by minor [version](https://github.com/istio/operator/blob/master/pkg/version/version.go).
 This is because mapping rules are only allowed to change between minor (not patch) versions.

-The new API fields are translated to the output manifest in two ways:
+The `IstioControlPlaneSpec` API fields are translated to the output manifest in two ways:

-1. The new API fields are mapped to the old Helm values.yaml schema using the [APIMapping](https://github.com/istio/operator/blob/905dd84e868a0b88c08d95b7ccf14d085d9a6f6b/pkg/translate/translate.go#L91) field of the [Translator](https://github.com/istio/operator/blob/905dd84e868a0b88c08d95b7ccf14d085d9a6f6b/pkg/translate/translate.go#L48) struct.
+1. The `IstioControlPlaneSpec` API fields are mapped to the Helm values.yaml schema using the [APIMapping](https://github.com/istio/operator/blob/905dd84e868a0b88c08d95b7ccf14d085d9a6f6b/pkg/translate/translate.go#L91) field of the [Translator](https://github.com/istio/operator/blob/905dd84e868a0b88c08d95b7ccf14d085d9a6f6b/pkg/translate/translate.go#L48) struct.